RECAP: Transparent Inference-Time Emotion Alignment for Medical Dialogue Systems: Introduction

-The challenge of emotional alignment in AI lies in inferring complex affective states from user language and adjusting responses accordingly.
-Cognitive appraisal theories in psychology suggest that humans evaluate events along key dimensions (goal relevance, agency, coping potential) to determine emotional responses \cite{NEURIPS2024_b0049c3f}.
-For instance, losing control over one's health might trigger fear and helplessness, while receiving support from loved ones could evoke gratitude and hope.
-While LLMs do not experience emotions, recent work shows they can emulate aspects of this appraisal process when properly guided \cite{Croissant2024PLOSOne}.
-Related approaches have demonstrated that LLMs can be guided through structured reasoning processes to improve their reliability in complex inference tasks \cite{feng2024bird}.
-These models have demonstrated the ability to tap into common patterns of situational appraisal and perform complex emotional reasoning tasks.
-Yet without explicit prompting, they default to surface-level pattern matching that misses deeper emotional context.
+Cognitive appraisal theories suggest that humans evaluate events along key dimensions such as goal relevance, agency, and coping potential to determine emotional responses \citep{Ortony1988OCC,Lazarus1991EmotionAdaptation,NEURIPS2024_b0049c3f}.
+While LLMs do not experience emotions, recent work shows they can emulate aspects of this appraisal process when properly guided \citep{Croissant2024PLOSOne}.
+This presents an opportunity.
+By prompting models to produce appraisal-theoretic intermediates explicitly, we can both improve emotional alignment and examine how models reason about affect.

-In this work, we introduce \method{} (\textbf{R}eflect--\textbf{E}xtract--\textbf{C}alibrate--\textbf{A}lign--\textbf{P}roduce), a novel inference-time pipeline designed to align LLM responses with user emotions in medical dialogue settings. \method{} guides the model through a structured reasoning process: first abstracting the situation, then identifying psychological factors that influence emotional states, generating candidate emotions, quantifying their likelihood using Likert scales, and finally producing an emotionally aligned response.
-This decomposition enables the model to systematically reason about emotions before generating text, mimicking the deliberative process of an emotionally intelligent clinician.
+We introduce \method{} (\textbf{R}eflect--\textbf{E}xtract--\textbf{C}alibrate--\textbf{A}lign--\textbf{P}roduce), an inference-time pipeline that externalizes emotional reasoning into inspectable stages. \method{} guides models through structured reasoning, abstracting the situation, identifying psychological factors, generating candidate emotions, quantifying their likelihood via Likert scales, and producing an emotionally aligned response.
+Each stage yields interpretable artifacts such as situational abstractions, psychological factors, and emotion candidates with intensity ratings.
+These artifacts serve two purposes, providing clinicians with auditable checkpoints and enabling analysis of how models represent emotional content.

-Our experimental results demonstrate \method{}'s effectiveness at multiple levels.
-For end-to-end conversation generation, \method{} achieved a 95.7\% win rate over baseline approaches in clinical evaluations of emotional support quality, with convergent validation from GPT-5 showing 99\% preference and quality scores of 8.8 vs. 4.7.
-On HealthBench's comprehensive healthcare dialogue evaluation, \method{} improved overall scores by 17\% for OSS-120B (0.46 to 0.54), with particularly strong gains in communication quality.
-Beyond generating better responses, \method{}'s intermediate emotional analysis capabilities also show substantial improvements on standardized benchmarks—achieving a 28\% relative improvement on EmoBench for Llama-3.1-8B, EQ scores improving from 58.31 to 71.29 on SECEU (22\% gain), and 70-point Elo gains on EQ-Bench.
-These results demonstrate that \method{} not only produces more empathetic dialogue but does so through more accurate emotional understanding.
-Our approach is implemented entirely through decomposition-based prompt engineering and can be applied at inference time to any sufficiently capable LLM.